-The college provides staff and students with the ability to work from remote locations such as home via the use of Microsoft 365 (SharePoint, OneDrive and other M365 services).
-Staff also have the flexibility to access Edulink One which is a link to the college' MIS system, for data entry and other similar tasks.
+The college provides staff and students with the ability to work from remote locations such as home via the use of Microsoft 365 (SharePoint, OneDrive and other 365 services).
+Staff also have the flexibility to access Edulink One and MINTClass, which are linked to the college' MIS system, for data entry, planning and other similar tasks.
 Please note all sections of this policy apply to remote access systems whether on or off the college premises.